rtg142857/analytic_spinning_dust/README.md

 j3j4plots.py contains the code that was used to produce Figures 6-14.

+doublegoodness.py contains the code that was used to produce Figure 15.

 goodnessoffit.py contains the code that was used to produce Tables 2-6.